 Travel teams play between 3 and 5 tournaments.
 One tournament is our home tournament in Rochester.
 Games typically start on a Friday night or Saturday morning on a given weekend.
 Most out-of-town tournaments are in the Twin Cities area, within a couple hours drive of Rochester.
 Hotels and overnight stays are not required, but individual teams can decide to stay and organize a block of rooms.
 Families are responsible for paying any out-of-town expenses such as hotel, meals, gas, etc.

-The 10AAA, 11U, 12U, 13U and 14U year old ages play in the Metro Baseball League (MBL).
-The 9U and 10AA/A age levels play in the Zumbro Valley Youth Baseball League.
+The 9AAA, 10AAA, 10AA, 11U, 12U, 13U and 14U year old ages play in the Metro Baseball League (MBL).
+The 9AA and 10A age levels play in the Zumbro Valley Youth Baseball League.
 Both leagues consist of up to 16 games and playoffs.
+MBL regular season games will begin on April 20 in 2020.

-The traveling baseball season typically starts the last weekend in April and goes to the middle of July.
-July is when the state tournaments are held and travel only teams that qualify or are awarded an at-large bid can play.
-There are three state sanctioned tournaments: Metro Baseball Tournament (MBT) Championships, MYAS Gopher State Tournament of Champions (GSTC), and MSF.
+The traveling baseball season starts in early April with practices and goes through July.
+July is when the state tournaments are held and travel teams that qualify or are awarded an at-large bid may play.
+There are three state sanctioned tournaments: Metro Baseball Tournament (MBT) Championships, MYAS Gopher State Tournament of Champions (GSTC), and Minnesota Sports Federation (MSF).

 Coaching is an important role in baseball.
 The application process for RYBA travel coaches is as follows.